Cluster categories for marked surfaces: punctured case: Strings and tagged curves

+By Construction~\ref{cstr:as}, any arc segment associated to a letter in $L(i)$ starts at $i$.
 The following lemma gives some basic topological interpretation of notions about letters.

-\begin{lemma} For any two letters $l_1,l_2\in \widehat{Q}_\ast$, \begin{enumerate} \item[(1)] $l_2l_1$ is a word if and only if the ending point of $\as(l_1)$ and the starting point of $\as(l_2)$ are in the same curve in $\T$ but $\as(l_1)$ and $\as(l_2)$ are not in the same triangle; \item[(2)] $l_1$ is left (resp. right) inextensible if and only if the ending (resp. starting) point of $\as(l_1)$ is in $\M\cup\P$; \item[(3)] $l_1$ and $l_2$ are comparable if and only if $\as(l_1)$ and $\as(l_2)$ are in the same triangle in $\T$ and their starting points are in the same curve.
-In this case, $\as(l_1)>\as(l_2)$ if and only if they are of one of the forms in Figure~\ref{fig:orders}~(i) with $\gamma_1=\as(l_1)$ and $\gamma_2=\as(l_2)$. \item[(4)] $l_1$ is punctured if and only if one of endpoints of $\as(l)$ is a puncture. \end{enumerate}
+\begin{lemma} For any two letters $l_1,l_2\in L(i)$, \begin{enumerate} \item[(1)] $l_1$ and $l_2$ are in the same subset $L_\theta(i)$ if and only if $\as(l_1)$ and $\as(l_2)$ are in the same triangle; \item[(2)] $l_1>l_2$ if and only if they are of one of the forms in Figure~\ref{fig:orders}~(i) with $\as(l_i)$ being the segment of $\gamma_i$ cut out by the triangle; \item[(3)] $l=l_i$ is punctured if and only if one of the endpoints of $\as(l)$ is a puncture. \end{enumerate} \end{lemma}